 You should be able to commit 35 hours a week to your degree.

-- A Bachelor degree or higher in a discipline related to the proposed research project with a WAM >65 in final year units
+- a bachelor degree or higher in a discipline related to the proposed research project with a Weighted Average Mark (WAM) greater than 65 in all final year units

-- Doctor of Medicine (H911) students will have had to have successfully completed a minimum of 8 credit points of the Doctor of Medicine.
+- successful completion of a minimum of 8 credit points from the Doctor of Medicine (H911)

 Fees and scholarships

 The 'Estimated tuition fee' is provided as a guide only based on a typical enrolment of students completing this course within the same year in which they started.
 The cost will vary depending on the units you choose, your study load, the length of your course and any approved Recognition of prior learning you have.